mulka/ploverwiki/Glossary.md

 A "system" or way of thinking that determines which steno strokes will match to which words.
 Theories range generally from being based on spelling ("brief-heavy") to being based on the sound of the word ("stroke-heavy").
-The dictionary included with Plover uses a theory based on is based on NYCI theory which is descended from StenEd.
+The dictionary included with Plover uses a theory based on "NYCI theory", which is descended from StenEd.
 It offers a hybrid between a brief-heavy and stroke-heavy theory.
 It is recommended to start learning with Plover theory, and you will likely learn what style you like and you can always switch later.
 Mirabai